+Sch ool:

+Des ignated Safeguarding Lead:

-Date safety plan agreed:
+Date e safety plan agreed:

-Date of review:
+Date e of review:

-Safety Plan:
+Safety Plan: eatment Service (ATS)

-Assessment and Treatment Service (ATS) The following questions are not intended to be an exhaustive or definitive list.
-The level of supervision required is likely to vary a should be assessed on a case-by-case basis taking into account the context of the HSB and the educational setting.
+definitive list.
+The level of supervision required is likely to vary and

-Harmful Sexual Behaviour
+На armful Sexual Behaviour

-What was the context of the HSB?
+• What was the context of the HSB?
 Was it spontaneous or planned?
 Frequency, duration, severity?
 One or multiple victims?
 Where did the behaviour take place?
 Was there any force, threat, coercion?
-Where When What To whom Has the young person been spoken to about their behaviour?
+O Where O When O What O To whom Has the young person been spoken to about their behaviour?
 What was their response?
-Are they able to think about ways in which they could keep themselves 6.
+Are they able to think about ways in which they could keep themselves safe?
+What are their ideas?
 Are staff aware of what to do in the event of further incidents of problematic or harmful sexual behaviour, how to record these incidents or concerns and who to seek support from?
+3.

-Adult support
+Ac lult support

 • Have key staff members been made aware of the HSB allegation and of the supervision plan?
-Does the 8.
+Does the young person know who is aware and who they can access support from?
+How will you support the young person's emotional well-being?
+Is there a key adult in school who has built 5.